 Copenhagen Street Food

-Copenhagen Street Food on Paper Island (Papiroen), feels like a combination of the other two food markets—it has the indoor setting of Torvehallerne but the funky style of Kodbyens Mad & Marked.
+Copenhagen Street Food feels like a combination of the other two food markets—it has the indoor setting of Torvehallerne but the funky style of Kodbyens Mad & Marked.
 Just a few steps from Christiania and across the harbor from colorful Nyhaven, the 30+ food stalls and trucks of Copenhagen Street Food offer a stunning array of options from tacos to Indian specialties and Korean food…and everything in between.
 Even better—each stall is required to offer one dish for DKK 50-75 (USD $7-11), which is a true bargain in pricey Copenhagen.

 Everything about Copenhagen Street Food is cool.
 Inside, the choices for food and drinks (including every type of beer and giant mojito you can imagine) are extensive, and visitors lounge around the indoor fireplaces or stake out spaces at communal tables.
 Outside, there are more fireplaces and more picnic tables, but the place of choice is in a folding chair by the water.
 Every spot at the market seems to be about good food and good fun.
 For a real treat, try the double-fried duck fat fries from Copper and Wheat, or do what we did and head to Tacos Chucho for carnitas tacos.
 It’s hard to go wrong here.
+(Note: Copenhagen Street Food, which was well-known in its Papiroen/Paper Island location, moved to Reffen in May 2018.)

 Visiting Copenhagen Food Markets